Getting Started

 [dev-dependencies]

-And for an improved review experience it's recommended to install the
+And for an improved review experience it's recommended (but not necessary)

 tool: